How to make money with Pokémon Go

 Got a car?
 You could become a Pokemon taxi driver.

-Bahri Takyuz from London charges £25 an hour to Pokémon and PokéStop hot spots in the capital, allowing trainers to visit more areas without traipsing all over the city.
+Bahri Takyuz from London charged £25 an hour to Pokémon and PokéStop hot spots in the capital, allowing trainers to visit more areas without traipsing all over the city.

-You'll need to have a good knowledge of the roads as well as any areas where rare Pokémon are said to inhabit, and you could even become a paid driver and offer this as part of your service.
+You'll need to have a good knowledge of the roads as well as any areas where rare Pokémon are said to inhabit.
+You could even become a paid driver and offer this as part of your service.
 Worth a shot!

-You don't have to pimp your car up to look like Pikachu, but you may be able to charge more if you have Pokémon-themed decal...
+You may be able to charge more if you have Pokémon-themed decals...